pivot-access-ltd/bma-offline-docs/src/how-to-create-custom-images-5104.md

 The following are required to to create a packer MAAS image:

-* A machine running Ubuntu 18.04+ with the ability to run KVM virtual machines.
+* A machine running Ubuntu 18.04+ or higher with the ability to run KVM virtual machines.
-* qemu-utils
-* qemu-system
-* ovmf
-* cloud-image-utils
+* Various dependencies required by the chosen template (see the template directory for details)
 * [Packer](https://www.packer.io/intro/getting-started/install.html)

 <a href="#heading--about-packer-deployment-requirements"><h3 id="heading--about-packer-deployment-requirements">About packer deployment requirements</h3></a>